 If you develop any of these signs or symptoms, contact your transplant nurse coordinator.

 Viral Infections

-Some of the viral infections that are of particular concern are CMV, BK Virus, and varicella viruses (chicken pox).
-Notify the nurse coordinator if you have any of the signs and symptoms noted above or if you have been exposed to chicken pox or shingles.
+Some of the viral infections that are of particular concern are CMV, BK Virus, and varicella viruses.
+Notify the nurse coordinator if you have any of the signs and symptoms noted above.